Frequently Asked Questions (FAQs)

 Please note that in some remote locations some medical providers may not accept direct settlement.
 However, Aetna and Allianz have partners in most countries.

-How Do I Get Aetna To Pay My Bill With the Hospital?
+How Do I Get Allianz To Pay My Bill With the Hospital?

 Which Claims Do Not Affect My No Claims Bonus (NCB)?